kdrahul/webapi_test/README.md

 ## Installation

 #### Pre-requisites

-NodeJS must npm(comes with nodejs) must be installed.
+NodeJS must be installed, npm(comes with nodejs) must be installed with it.

 Clone this repository. `cd` into this project
 > npm install